waggle-sensor/summer2021/Lee/work-log.md

    2) Java with Agent and PAHO client
    3) MQTT Dash in Android Device
-* Checked my personal IoT project for growing plants Ran on RPI, simple Node-RED design.
+* Checked my personal IoT project for growing plants Ran on RPI, simple Node-RED design with GUI.
    Five DHT22 sensors were used and those data was sent to the HiveMQ cloud. (https://www.hivemq.com/mqtt-cloud-broker/)

 -Things to do